vtex-apps/io-documentation/docs/en/Recipes/development/setting-your-apps-billing-model.md

 }
 ```

-2. Call the `saveBillingMetric` method whenever you need to add (it is accumulative) a new quantity in the metric value:
+4. Call the `saveBillingMetric` method whenever you need to add a new quantity to the metric value:

 ```ts
 async function saveSMSBillingMetric(